 I awoke in a private hospital room with some kind of contraption around my head.
 A male nurse entered and shone a torch into my eyes.
-He asked me some questions, told me I had a skull fracture and that I must remain to undergo tests and observation.
+He asked me some questions and told me I had a skull fracture and that I must remain to undergo tests and observation.

 “Any family Mister Smith?”